Home • Cacao • Origin Cacao • Cacao Profiles • Pure Kakaw • Cusco, Peru

 TASTING NOTES

-TOP NOTES – Freshly toasted cacao
+TOP NOTES – Floral, lilac

 REMARKS

-Chuncho cacao has earned its reputation in the fine cacao world for its exquisite fruity aromas and lack of bitterness.
+Chuncho cacao has earned its reputation in the fine cacao world for its exquisite fruity and floral aromas and lack of bitterness.
 Its higher than average fat content (cacao butter) makes the tasting experience even more enjoyable.
 This harvest confirms it once again: a balanced and complex profile, far from the stereotypical “chocolate taste,” yet remarkably approachable and satisfying.

 EFFECT PROFILE